 Standard bookshelves aren’t great for displaying anything but books.
-The flat rectangular shelves can hold other items, but it’s hard to arrange them in a way that’s aesthetically pleasing, simply because that’s not really what they’re meant to do.
+The flat rectangular shelves can hold other items, but it’s hard to arrange them in a way that’s aesthetically pleasing; after all, that’s not really what they’re for.
 Switching from flat shelves to enclosed cubbies immediately changes the appearance of your bookcase.
 While slightly less efficient for storing books, a stacked cube design is perfect for displaying trinkets.
-Each cube literally frames whatever you’re storing in it, giving it an artistic feel, and in a large shelf there’s plenty of room to play with white space, too, so your shelves feel attractive and not overburdened.
+Each cube literally frames whatever you’re storing in it, giving it an artistic feel.
+In a large shelf there’s plenty of room to play with white space, so your shelves feel attractive and not overburdened.

-Really, anything you can do to lighten up the solid, monolithic appearance of a traditional bookshelf will give it a more playful, artistic feel.
-Leaving the back of the shelves open to the wall (or even replacing flat wood sides with thinner metal or plastic pieces) can reduce some of the heft of a bookshelf, making it feel more natural as a piece of freestanding furniture.
-Where solid bookshelves can really feel like they take up a big chunk of your room, ones with more open designs are more decorative and less obtrusive.
+Really, anything you can do to lighten up a traditional bookshelf will give it a more playful, artistic feel.
+Leaving the back of the shelves open to the wall (or even replacing flat wood sides with thinner metal or plastic pieces) can reduce some of the heft of a bookshelf.
+That will make it feel more natural as a piece of freestanding furniture.
+Where solid bookshelves can take up a big chunk of your room, ones with open designs are more decorative and less obtrusive.

 Shelves with plastic or glass sides have an even more minimalist feel.
 Though they’re a step more solid (and portable/easy to setup) than individual shelves mounted directly to your wall, the transparent sides and open backs create a similar illusion of floating shelves.
-The shelves themselves can be either even or asymmetrical, but are really great for creating simple, elegant displays and keeping a sort of pared-down feel with lots of open white space.
+The shelves themselves can be either even or asymmetrical.
+Either way, they’re great for creating simple, elegant displays and keeping a pared-down feel with lots of open white space.

-You can also find bookshelves that are built with intentionally asymmetrical and differently shaped shelves.
-Like cubby style bookshelves, each portion of these bookshelves feels like a different “zone” – perfect for creating a display that’s tailored to the dimensions of the opening.
-But while cubbie style shelves are fairly uniform, you can also find ones that definitely aren’t, with dramatically different “shelf” shapes that help create a tiered, asymmetrical design.
-Some shelf shapes are better for some items than others, and hybrid display/shelf bookcases are great for mixing a small book collection into a larger display (or vice versa, depending on the layout of the shelf).
+You can also find bookshelves with intentionally asymmetrical or differently shaped shelves.
+Like cubby-style bookshelves, each portion feels like a different “zone”.
+This is perfect if you want to tailor a display to the dimensions of the opening.
+But while cubby-style shelves are fairly uniform, you can also find ones that definitely aren’t.
+Think dramatically different “shelf” shapes that help create a tiered, asymmetrical design.
+Some shelf shapes are better for some items than others.
+Hybrid display/shelf bookcases are great for mixing a small book collection into a larger display (or vice versa).

 Then, of course, there are shelves that are clearly made for decoration.
-These are usually made out of metal and glass rather than wood, and are typically a bit narrower and sometimes shorter than their more conventional counterparts, designed to create a rather small display rather than a full sized installation.
+These are usually metal and glass rather than wood, and typically a bit narrower and shorter than their conventional counterparts.
+They’re meant to create a small display rather than a full sized installation.
 You can find shelves that run the gamut here, from simple metal frames to more elaborately decorated designs, and from nearly full-sized to petite wall mounted displays.
-With shelves like this, the shelf itself is as much part of the decoration as anything you put on it, and can really be considered a freestanding piece of art in its own right.
+With shelves like this, the shelf itself is as much part of the decoration as anything you put on it.
+Consider it a freestanding piece of art in its own right.